olinjs/olinjs/lessons/04-client-jquery-ajax/README.md

 ##Additional and Alternative learning Resources
 A free Google-sponsered course on the devtools: https://www.codeschool.com/courses/discover-devtools

+<a name="inclass-04"></a>
 #Lesson 4 In-Class Exercises
 Follow along above to finish up your forms app and ask any questions if you need to.
 Our solution to the walkthrough is [here](./formsAppWalkthrough).

 As always, pick the exercises which are interesting and challenging to you, and feel free to work with the people around you. **If you feel done or comfortable with these exercises, move on to the homework -- it is fairly lengthy.**